Find your Dream Job

 1. It provides a concise answer to “what do you do” when it really counts.

-2. It provides a potential networking contact with the information they need to determine if they should provide a recommendation or job lead.
+2. It provides a potential networking contact with the information they need to decide whether to recommend or give a job lead.

 3. Explains to a hiring manager why they should hire you.